BelCoding/Smart-Tree-Binary-Search/Readme.md

-Smart-Tree-Binary-Search with -std=C++17.
-Insert arithmetic data, if repeated data is not considered a binary tree.
-Check if is binary tree or not.
-Calculate the height.
+Smart-Tree-Binary-Search in C++ stantard library -std=C++17.
+Insert a number of nodes, each node will contain arithmetic data.
+In this example if Itś given repeated data, the tree is not considered a binary tree.
+Use the class to Check if It is a binary tree or not.
+Or to Calculate the height.

 # Example Input:
 # 25